The vagus nerve is critical to optimal health, no matter what your issues are.

 Serotonin is capable of activating the vagus nerve through various receptors.

-So serotonin will have some mixed effects, but overall it should stimulate the vagus nerve.
+So, serotonin has some mixed effects, but overall it should stimulate the vagus nerve.

 You can take 5-htp to increase serotonin.